chetangd30/llm_from_scratch/README.md

 # LLM From Scratch

-A collection of hands-on experiments and notebooks documenting my journey of learning Large Language Models (LLMs), from tokenization and inference to embeddings, attention mechanisms, transformers, fine-tuning, and LLM applications.
+A collection of hands-on experiments and notebooks documenting my journey of learning Large Language Models (LLMs), from tokenization and embeddings to recommendation systems, attention mechanisms, transformers, fine-tuning, and LLM applications.

 ## Objectives